Angling

-Angling is the principal method of recreational fishing, but commercial fisheries also use angling methods such as longlining or trolling.
-Catch and release angling is increasingly practiced by sport fishermen.
-In many parts of the world, size limits apply to certain species, meaning fish below and/or above a certain size must, by law, be released alive after capture.
-The species of game fish pursued by anglers vary with geography.
-Among the many species of saltwater fish that are angled for sport globally are billfish (swordfish, sailfish and marlin), tuna and grouper, while cod and sea bass are popular targets in Europe.
-In North America the most popular freshwater fish species include bass, northern pike/muskellunge, walleye, yellow perch, trout and anadromous salmon, tilapia, and panfishes such as crappie, bluegill and sunfish.
-In Europe, many anglers fish for species such as carp, pike, bream, tench, rudd, roach, European perch, catfish and barbel.
+Angling is the principal method of recreational fishing, but commercial fisheries also use angling methods such as longlining, trotlining or trolling.
+In many parts of the world, a fishing licence is mandated for angling and size limits apply to certain species, meaning by law, fish below and/or above a certain size range must be released alive after capture.
+The popular fish species pursued by anglers, collectively known as game fish, vary with geography.
+Among the many species of saltwater fish that are angled for sport globally are billfish (swordfish, sailfish and marlin), tuna, trevally and grouper, while cod and sea bass are popular targets in Europe.
+In North America, the popular freshwater fish species include bass, northern pike/muskellunge, walleye, trout and anadromous salmon, tilapia, channel catfish and panfishes such as crappie, sunfish (e.g. bluegill) and yellow perch.
+In Europe, Asia and Australasia, freshwater anglers often pursue species such as carp, pike, bream, tench, rudd, roach, European perch, catfish and barbel, many of which are regarded as undesirable "rough fish" in North America.
+In developed countries, catch and release angling is increasingly practiced by sport fishermen in recent years to conserve the fish stocks and help maintain sustainability of the local fisheries.

-Angling is not to be confused with snagging, which is another fishing technique also uses line and hook to catch fish.
-The differences between the two techniques are that angling often uses very small hooks and relies on the target fish to actively swallow the hook in order to pierce internally into the mouth; while snagging uses very large, sharp, multi-pointed grappling hooks that actively pierce externally into the body/gill of the fish, and hardly ever involves any hookbait.
+Angling is not to be confused with snagging, another fishing technique that also uses line and hook to catch fish.
+The principal differences between the two techniques are that angling often uses very small hooks and relies on the target fish itself to voluntarily swallow the hook to pierce internally into the fish's mouth; while snagging uses very large, sharp, multi-pointed grappling hooks that actively "claw" and pierce externally into the body/gill of the fish, and hardly ever involves any hookbait.
 Snagging also inflicts far more mutilating injuries to the fish and makes it very difficult to heal and survive even if the fish is released alive or manages to escape the snag.